HAVE A GO AT OLYMPIC SPORTS

 Due to a slump in form and injury concerns, Jason did not qualify for the Tokyo 2020 Olympics.

-Jason’s most recent PGA Tour win came at the 2023 Byron Nelson Championship event hosted in McKinney, Texas, breaking a five-year-dry spell, where he won by one stroke, shooting 23 under par.
+Jason bounced back with a PGA Tour win at the 2023 Byron Nelson Championship event hosted in McKinney, Texas, breaking a five-year-dry spell.
+He won by one stroke, shooting 23 under par.